nicky-nym/nicky-nym.github.io/pages/kinematic.md

   - school & work
   - friends & family
   - groceries & restaurants
+  - parks & playgrounds
-  - yoga & gym
+  - gyms & laundromats
-  - dentist & doctors
+  - dentists & doctors
   - libraries & museums
   - long tail destinations (aka _That One Unusual Thing_ that most people wouldn't care about, but that you really want to go to)
     - a monthly Renaissance Faire meetup